Medically reviewed by:

 Hydrocodone Addiction Treatment

-Prescription opioid addiction can be treated safely and effectively in professional rehab.
-The commonly used treatment options are derived from heroin addiction treatment and include
+Prescription opioid addiction can be treated safely and effectively with professional rehabilitation.
+The commonly used treatment options are derived from heroin addiction treatment and include:

 - Methadone: a synthetic opioid that minimizes withdrawal symptoms, reduces cravings, and helps stabilize patients by blocking the opioid receptors in the brain without producing euphoria

-- Naltrexone: an opioid antagonist that is most effective for the treatment of individuals with a strong desire to stop abusing opioids
+- Naltrexone: an opioid antagonist that works by blocking the intoxicating effects of opioids

 - Cognitive-behavioral therapy: a program where patients learn new life skills and how to cope with issues like stress, triggers, and cravings

-- Contingency management: a program where patients are given rewards every time they pass a drug test
+- Contingency management: a program where patients are given rewards each time they pass a drug test

-- Group therapy: a program where patients are able to relate to other individuals dealing with the same issues they are
+- Group therapy: a program where patients are able to relate to and support other individuals dealing with the same issues in addiction recovery

-With a treatment program that is specifically catered to the needs of the individual, hydrocodone abuse can end and a new life in recovery can begin.
+With professional addiction treatment, hydrocodone abuse can end and a new life in recovery can begin.